Written by Medicover Team and Medically Reviewed by

 Treated with antifungal medications, which may require a longer period of treatment.

-Your doctor will start by asking about your symptoms and medical history and will listen to your lungs.
+Your doctor will begin by asking about your symptoms and medical history, and then listen to your lungs.
 Tests may include:

 If your symptoms started in the hospital or if you have other health problems, additional tests may include: